processing/p5.js-web-editor/developer_docs/translations.md

 With those principles in mind, we want to strongly suggest the use of non-gendered terms whenever possible.
 If it is not possible to avoid, use the most inclusive version.
 For instance, in Spanish translation we tackled that problem with a particular rule of thumb:
-Avoid male-gendered words, use instead of the letter ‘e’, we used the ‘e’ approach vs other approaches like ‘x’ or ‘@’ because you also need to think about how screen readers would read the text aloud.
+Avoid male-gendered words: use instead the letter ‘e’.
+We used the ‘e’ approach vs other approaches like ‘x’ or ‘@’ because you also need to think about how screen readers would read the text aloud.

 ## Background